Sustainable Urban Systems Courses at Stanford

 Students will form interdisciplinary teams and work alongside community members to identify critical vulnerabilities throughout the Bay Area and propose exciting, new, community-based solutions that will strengthen our region’s resilience to sea level rise, severe storms, flooding and earthquakes.

-In Autumn Quarter (CEE 224X), SUS is joining forces with D3: Disasters, Decisions, Development to offer D3+SUS (cross-listed with GEOPHYS 118/218, ESS 118/218, GS118/218, POLISCI 224A, PUBLPOL 118).
-Students will learn the basic concepts of resilience and tools of risk analysis while applying those mindsets and toolsets to a vulnerability assessment of a specific region in the Bay Area.
+In Autumn Quarter (CEE 224X), SUS joined forces with D3: Disasters, Decisions, Development to offer D3+SUS.
+Students learned the basic concepts of resilience and tools of risk analysis while applying those mindsets and toolsets to a vulnerability assessment of a specific region in the Bay Area.
 The collective body of work was presented to a variety of stakeholders at the end of Autumn and documented online, and serves as the foundation for further work in Winter and Spring.

 In Winter and Spring Quarter (CEE 224Y and CEE 224Z), students will work on projects scoped out by SUS in collaboration with local community stakeholders, or directly with a professional Design Team (see below).
 Students who have not taken CEE 224X may be eligible, and students can take just CEE 224Y or just CEE 224Z.
 More details about the project opportunities will be released shortly.
 We don't expect to fully finalize projects or project teams until after we have reviewed the applications (which are noncommittal), but students should expect a mix of options in research or design across different sites and stakeholders.